Board

 With a commitment to justice, Kamani spent over 5 years as a Volunteer Solicitor – Police Complaints Practice with the Redfern Legal Centre.

-Board member: Rob Myers
+Board member: Don Perlgut

 Share: